SeeMbkJs/push_swap/README.md

+42cursus' push_swap
+Development repo for 42cursus' push_swap project
+For further information about 42cursus and its projects, please refer to 42cursus repo.

+Summary · Resources · Rules · Operations
+SUMMARY
+The project will make you sort data on a stack, with a limited set of instructions, using the lowest number of actions.
+To succeed you will have to manipulate various types of algorithms and choose the most appropriate solution for an optimized data sorting.

+RULES
-You have 2 stacks named a and b.
+The game is composed of 2 stacks named A and B.
-• At the beginning:
+To start with:
-◦ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
+A contains a random number of either positive or negative numbers without any duplicates.
-◦ The stack b is empty.
+B is empty.
-• The goal is to sort in ascending order numbers into stack a.
-To do so you have the following operations at your disposal: sa (swap a): Swap the first 2 elements at the top of stack a.
+The goal is to sort in ascending order numbers into stack A.
-Do nothing if there is only one or no elements. sb (swap b): Swap the first 2 elements at the top of stack b.
-Do nothing if there is only one or no elements. ss : sa and sb at the same time. pa (push a): Take the first element at the top of b and put it at the top of a.
-Do nothing if b is empty.
-pb (push b): Take the first element at the top of a and put it at the top of b.
-Do nothing if a is empty.
-ra (rotate a): Shift up all elements of stack a by 1.
-The first element becomes the last one. rb (rotate b): Shift up all elements of stack b by 1.
-The first element becomes the last one. rr : ra and rb at the same time. rra (reverse rotate a): Shift down all elements of stack a by 1.
-The last element becomes the first one. rrb (reverse rotate b): Shift down all elements of stack b by 1.
-The last element becomes the first one. rrr : rra and rrb at the same time.
+To do this, you have the following operations.
+OPERATIONS
+sa - swap a: swap the first 2 elements at the top of stack a. (do nothing if there is only one or no elements). sb - swap b: swap the first 2 elements at the top of stack b. (do nothing if there is only one or no elements). ss - ss: swap a and swap b at the same time. pa - push a: take the first element at the top of b and put it at top of a. (do nothing if b is empty). pb - push b: take the first element at the top of a an dput it at top of b. (do nothing if a is empty). ra - rotate a: shift up all elements of stack a by 1. the first element becomes the last one. rb - rotate b: shift up all elements of stack b by 1. the first element becomes the last one. rr - rr: rotate a and rotate b at the same time. rra - reverse rotate a: shift down all elements of stack a by 1. the last element becomes the first one. rrb - reverse rotate b: shift down all elements of stack b by 1. the last element beoomes the first one. rrr - rrr: reverse rotate a and reverse rotate b at the same time.
+TESTING
+Change the <number_of_random_args> with any number u want! make test ARG=<number_or_random_args>
+RESOURCES
+medium - understanding push_swap
+medium - Understanding Sorting Algorithms youtube - push_swap
+push_swap visualizer